UniMath/agda-unimath/src/metric-spaces/cauchy-pseudocompletions-of-indexed-sums-pseudometric-spaces.lagda.md

   (P : type-Set A → Pseudometric-Space lp lp') where

-  eq-indexed-sum-cauchy-pseudocompletion-Pseudometric-Space :
+  compute-cauchy-pseudocompletion-indexed-sum-Pseudometric-Space :
-    indexed-sum-cauchy-pseudocompletion-Pseudometric-Space A P ＝
+    cauchy-pseudocompletion-indexed-sum-Pseudometric-Space A P ＝
-    cauchy-pseudocompletion-indexed-sum-Pseudometric-Space A P
+    indexed-sum-cauchy-pseudocompletion-Pseudometric-Space A P
-  eq-indexed-sum-cauchy-pseudocompletion-Pseudometric-Space =
+  compute-cauchy-pseudocompletion-indexed-sum-Pseudometric-Space =
-    map-inv-equiv
+    inv
-      ( equiv-eq-isometric-equiv-Pseudometric-Space
+      ( eq-isometric-equiv-Pseudometric-Space
         ( indexed-sum-cauchy-pseudocompletion-Pseudometric-Space A P)
-        ( cauchy-pseudocompletion-indexed-sum-Pseudometric-Space A P))
+        ( cauchy-pseudocompletion-indexed-sum-Pseudometric-Space A P)
         ( isometric-equiv-indexed-sum-cauchy-pseudocompletion-Pseudometric-Space
           ( A)
-        ( P))
+          ( P)))
 ```